camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/04-database-schema.html.md

 ### History

-To allow different configurations and to keep the tables more flexible the history tables contain no foreign key constraints.
+To allow different configurations and to keep the tables more flexible, the history tables contain no foreign key constraints.

 <img data-img-thumb src="ref:asset:/guides/user-guide/assets/img/erd_oracle_73_history.svg" />